Jennifer Finnigan: 2008–present

 Finnigan co-starred with her husband, actor Jonathan Silverman, in Beethoven's Big Break, the latest installment in the Beethoven film series; the film was released direct-to-DVD in late 2008.
 She also starred in Playing for Keeps, a CTV/Lifetime Original Movie, broadcast as What Color is Love? in the United States.
-Finnigan starred in the ABC sitcom Better with You, which was cancelled after only one season.
+Finnigan was a series regular on the ABC sitcom Better with You, which was cancelled after only one season.

 She co-starred alongside Jason Priestley in the Psych sixth-season episode, "Neil Simon's Lover's Retreat".
-She has also done Shadow Island Mysteries: The Last Christmas and Shadow Island Mysteries: Wedding for One.
+She has also appeared om Shadow Island Mysteries: The Last Christmas and Shadow Island Mysteries: Wedding for One.

-In 2013, she starred on the TNT series Monday Mornings on which her real life husband Jonathan Silverman was a recurring cast member.
-The series was canceled after one season.
+In 2013 she starred in the TNT series Monday Mornings on which her real-life husband Jonathan Silverman was a recurring cast member.
+The series was cancelled after one season.

-She also starred on the FX series Tyrant, which began on June 24, 2014.
-Tyrant aired its final episode on September 7, 2016, after three seasons.
+She also starred in the FX series Tyrant, which premiered on June 24, 2014.
+Tyrant aired its final episode on September 7, 2016, after a three-season run.

-She appeared as Grace Barrows, the Pentagon's press secretary, on the 2017 CBS action drama Salvation.
-Her character was one of a few people initially informed when the Pentagon learned Earth was going to collide with an asteroid with potential extinction-level destruction capacity.
+She appeared as Grace Barrows, the Pentagon's press secretary, in the 2017 CBS action drama Salvation.
+Her character was one of a few people initially informed when the Pentagon learned Earth was going to collide with an asteroid that has the potential for an extinction-level destruction.
 The series ran for two seasons.

-She starred on the 2021 Canadian comedy-drama series Moonshine.
+She starred in the 2021 Canadian comedy-drama series Moonshine.